1982 World Series: Game 3

 Joaquín Andújar and Pete Vuckovich, each team's pitching aces, were locked in a scoreless pitching duel until the top half of the fifth, when Willie McGee belted a three-run homer for the Cards.

 The Redbirds added two more in the seventh off Vuckovich.
 Lonnie Smith doubled to right-center and tried to stretch it to a triple.
 Smith scored when Jim Gantner's relay throw to third went wild.
 McGee followed with a home run later in the inning, his second.

 McGee also had a couple of defensive gems, running down a deep Paul Molitor drive in the first and robbing Gorman Thomas of a home run in the ninth.

 In the seventh with one out, Andújar had to leave the game when a line drive from Ted Simmons struck his kneecap.
 The Brewers loaded the bases in that inning, but ace reliever Bruce Sutter got the final out to squelch the threat.

-Cecil Cooper accounted for the Brewers' only runs with a two-run homer in the eighth off Sutter, while Ozzie Smith drove in the Cardinals final run with a walk.
+Cecil Cooper accounted for the Brewers' only runs with a two-run homer in the eighth off Sutter.
+Ozzie Smith drove in the Cardinals final run with a bases-loaded walk after George Hendrick reached first on catcher's interference by Ted Simmons and went to third on a ground-rule double by Lonnie Smith with two outs.
+Cardinals manager Whitey Herzog argued that Hendrick reached second as he was running with the pitch with two outs and should have been allowed to score on the double, but to no avail.
+McGee was walked intentionally, loading the bases, followed by Ozzie Smith's walk.

 Sutter qualified for the save in this game (even though the Cards had a 5–0 lead when he entered the game), since he entered with the bases loaded, meaning the potential tying run was on deck.